madsciencecoder/shticker-book-rewritten/README.md

 * Standalone invasion tracker.
 More features can be added to the tracker and there is no need to rely on ToonHQ like it is necessary for the groups due to lack of an API.
 The notifications also don't work 100% with QWebKit.
 * Content pack installer.
 Currently you must manually place the content pack inside a folder called `resources` in the game's folder.
 For Linux this is ToontownRewritten inside the user's home folder.
+* Self updating to new versions of the launcher (Windows only since Linux has good package management already)

 ### How to Compile